Home » Projects » Indoor » Kitchen Cabinets » How To Add Cabinet Door Dampers For Soft Closing Doors

 How To Add Cabinet Door Dampers For Soft Closing Doors

 Installing cabinet door dampers will instantly upgrade your cabinet doors to soft closing.
-And, best of all, without replacing the hinge or removing the doors.
+And without the need to replace the hinge or remove the doors.

 Overview of Soft Close Mechanisms and Cabinet Door Dampers

-Which makes choosing which damper (or hinge) you use an important decision for longevity.
+This makes choosing which damper (or hinge) you use an essential decision for longevity.

 So how does a damper work?
 Well, there are two main styles to consider:

 • Hydraulic dampers work with compressed fluid that is adjusted to control the rate at which the door controls.
-Easy flow equals a faster close, and a slower flow results in a slower close.
+Easy flow equals a faster close and a slower flow results in a slower finish.

-• Hinge cup dampers leverage springs and unique gears that engage to slowly close the cabinet door.
+• Hinge cup dampers leverage springs and unique gears that engage to close the cabinet door slowly.

-Lastly, the best dampers are all either adjustable or have an on/off switch.
+Lastly, the best dampers are adjustable or have an on/off switch.

 Can I Use a Cabinet Door Damper?